Zanoni (1865): The wreck

 Despite several searches and a £100 reward in the weeks following the sinking, Zanoni was not found in 1867.
 A new attempt to find it in the early 1980s gained information from a retired fisherman and the wreck was found and identified, about 2 NM northeast of the position the survivors had reported, 15 km southeast of Ardrossan, in 18 m of water.

 The site of the wreck of Zanoni is now protected by a 550 m exclusion zone declared under the South Australian Historic Shipwrecks Act 1981 on 26 May 1983.
 No boating of any kind is permitted inside this zone, in an attempt to protect what remains of the ship from damage from fishing nets and boat anchors.

 The No 5 dumb hopper barge (also known as the Zanoni Barge) was scuttled in 1984 1 NM south of Zanoni to provide an alternative artificial reef for fishing and diving.
+An American documentary, The Zanoni Project, on the shipwreck was broadcast in 1986.
+Adelaide-based band July 14th provided its soundtrack.